5 Things To Help Choose Your Wedding Photographer

 Number 3: Budget.

 Photography prices vary drastically!
 Fact!
 I often see full day coverage being advertised for £200 but know photographers who charge £10,000.
 The value of photography is completely subjective and what one person loves another may hate and so on.
-Many things contribute to the price of a particular persons packages.
+Many things contribute to the price of a particular person’s packages.
 Time on the day, post-production and editing, album costs, insurance, equipment the list goes on.
-You have to find someone who’s work and personality you like with a price you like and a package/level of cover that suits your requirements.
-The key bit of advice is go for the best you can afford.
+You have to find someone whose work and personality you like with a price you like and a package/level of cover that suits your requirements.
+The key bit of advice is to go for the best you can afford.
 If this means sacrificing something else then that may be a good call as your creative side of the wedding stays with you forever.
 Some things that may be an influence on the day can cost several hundred pounds and hardly be noticed.
 When did you last see a chocolate fountain?
 They were all the rage ten years ago though.
 Don’t be sucked in by special offers that are too good to be true as they often are!
 You will find many weekend warriors who deal in cash only as they are doing it “on the side”.
 This means they can be really cheap and probably don’t have the correct insurances in place etc.

 Number 4: Have a good old rummage around the tinterweb!

 Social media has made it easier than ever to find out about people, particularly suppliers in the wedding industry!
 Once you have a shortlist have a good old dig around.
 Ask loads of questions that relate to your day but first read through websites and look at the details.
 Often most of your questions can be answered by looking through sites thoroughly and reading FAQ’s.
 Ask to see a full wedding gallery to get an idea of exactly what you get for your money.
 Look at reviews online and feedback etc. Ask around in social media groups etc.